Primary

 Also targets: Triceps

-Want Squeeze Press in your program?
+See where Squeeze Press fits in your weekly plan

 Lie on a flat bench holding two dumbbells.